timchurches/Ggplot2Talk/Ggplot2Talk/index.md

 ## Grammar not pronounciation

    >- the Wilkinson grammar of graphics does not include finer points of display
-      - font size or background colour, are not specified by the grammar
+      - font size or background colour are not specified by the grammar
-      - such attributes are analogus to pronunciation (or maybe typography?)
+      - such attributes are analogous to pronounciation (or maybe typography?)

    >- ggplot2 specifies such attributes with a ```theming``` system
       - the default theme is very attractive, and thoughtfully designed